You are a living machine, requiring daily maintenance.

 We are all pressed for time.
 Learn that you don’t have to wait for the perfect schedule to take care of your health and fitness.
 Learn how to incorporate it into your day, right now.
 Learn to take control of your well-being with the time that you do have.

 In 2011, having no idea where it would lead, I began developing this site.
-Mainly, my objective was to encourage a practice of daily mindful physical movement and body awareness for everyone.
+My objective was to encourage a practice of daily mindful physical movement and body awareness for everyone.

-After more than half my lifetime of subscribing to out of date exercise regimes (though changing with the times – but always discriminating), I have been in search of and finally found a teacher in Katy Bowman, who not only is super funny, but she is able to teach the science of the human body in a most comprehensive way for all audiences.
+After more than half my lifetime of subscribing to out of date exercise regimes (though changing with the times), I have been in search of and found a teacher in Katy Bowman, who not only is super funny, but she is able to teach the science of the human body in a comprehensive way for all audiences.
 It does seem odd, doesn’t it, that most humans don’t know the basics of their own human anatomy but rather deliver their body and health to practitioners expecting others to cure their ails?

 With an efficient and effective practice of daily body maintenance each day you can achieve improved health and fitness.
 You can read my bio here to learn how I arrived at this point.